ArmyBarber/kb/docs/Sources/Books/Book highlights/The Foundations of Leninism.md

 The front of capital will be pierced where the chain of imperialism is weakest, for the proletarian revolution is the result of the breaking of the chain of the world imperialist front at its weakest link; and it may turn out that the country which has started the revolution, which has made a breach in the front of capital, is less developed in a capitalist sense than other, more developed, countries, which have, however, remained within the framework of capitalism. — location: [427](kindle://book?action=open&asin=B0BF4NHM4N&location=427) ^ref-12645

 ---
+Where will the chain break in the near future?
+Again, where it is weakest.
+It is not precluded that the chain may break, say, in India.
+Why?
+Because that country has a young, militant, revolutionary proletariat, which has such an ally as the national liberation movement-an undoubtedly powerful and undoubtedly important ally.
+Because there the revolution is confronted by such a well-known foe as foreign imperialism, which has no moral credit and is deservedly hated by all the oppressed and exploited masses in India. — location: [436](kindle://book?action=open&asin=B0BF4NHM4N&location=436) ^ref-29245

+---
 by the exploitation of the first of the countries to be vanquished in the imperialist war combined with the exploitation of the whole of the East. — location: [445](kindle://book?action=open&asin=B0BF4NHM4N&location=445) ^ref-2861

 ---